 The Securities and Exchange Board of India (SEBI) regulates these companies.
 The regulator has mandated the AMC to make periodic disclosures covering key information about mutual funds managed by them.

-The key information disclosed are net asset value (NAV), assets under management (AUM), returns over the different period, fund manager, total expense ratio, current allocation to different sectors and stocks.
+The key information disclosed are net asset value (NAV), assets under management (AUM), returns over the different periods, fund manager, total expense ratio, and current allocation to different sectors and stocks.

 While some of the information is reported daily, others need to be published as per a monthly or quarterly schedule.